Miriam Defensor Santiago: Immigration Commissioner

 After martial law ended, President Corazon Aquino appointed Defensor Santiago as commissioner of the Bureau of Immigration and Deportation in 1988.
 According to The New York Times, the BID was one of the most corrupt government agencies in Southeast Asia.
-Defensor Santiago declared the Philippines as "the fake passport capital of the world", and directed raids against criminal syndicates, including the Yakuza.
-She filled the CID detention center with alien criminals and ordered construction of another detention center.
+Defensor Santiago declared the Philippines "the fake passport capital of the world", and directed raids against criminal syndicates, including the Yakuza.
+She filled the CID detention center with alien criminals and ordered the construction of another detention center.
 She protected legal aliens from extortion by requesting President Aquino to issue an executive order that authorized the "alien legalization program".
 She received serious death threats but proclaimed: "I eat death threats for breakfast".
 A member of the House of Representatives, Laguna Rep. Nereo Joaquin delivered a privilege speech in 1992 and denounced her raids against pedophile communities in Central Luzon run by alien pedophiles.
 Defensor Santiago responded by calling him "fungus face".